anshumanaich07/caching-proxy/README.md

 * MongoDB for database

 ## TODO
-* Change the execution method of both the servers
+- [] Change the execution method of both the servers
-* Write a caching server
+- [X] Write a caching server
+- [] Refactor the caching server where it checks for cache miss

 ## Run
 ### caching server